alphasights/the-financial-pharmacist/README.md

 # TakeHome Assessment

-This assignment consists of two parts - SQL questions and an open ended data question.
+This assessment consists of two parts - SQL questions and an open ended data question.
 Please return your answers to Part 1 and Part 2 in a single document, as either
 1. A Google Document (making sure to grant viewing permissions), or
 1. A plain text file.

+You should expect to spend no more than 3 hours on this assessment
 ## Part 1 - SQL questions
 In this exercise you will connect to a live database and write SQL queries to answer various questions.
 Your submission for this part should include only the SQL queries.